 - 1 mixing jar or bowl

-- 1 airtight storage container
+- 1 squeeze bottle or other airtight storage container

 Ingredients